cornell-ece6745/ece6745-docs/docs/ece6745-sec02-asic-back-end.md

            -mapFile "$env(ECE6745_STDCELLS)/rtk-stream-out.map"
 ```

-We can also use Cadence Innovus to do timing, area, and power analysis
+We can also use Cadence Innovus to do timing and area analysis similar to
-similar to what we did with Synopsys DC.
-These post-place-and-route
+what we did with Synopsys DC.
+These post-place-and-route results will be
-results will be _much_ more accurate than the preliminary post-synthesis
+_much_ more accurate than the preliminary post-synthesis results.
-results.

 ```
 innovus> report_area
+innovus> report_timing -late  -path_type full_clock -net
-innovus> report_timing
+innovus> report_timing -early -path_type full_clock -net
 ```

 Finally, we go ahead and exit Cadence Innovus.